skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 >
 > * There is no need to fight Zaghnol for the Needle Fork since you can have Freya absorb the upcoming EXP once Quina is in the party.

-* Head straight for the aircab dock - you'll have plenty of time for all other preparations once the festival timer starts.
+* Head straight for the aircab dock &ndash; you'll have plenty of time for all other preparations once the festival timer starts.
 * Equip Zidane with The Ogre, Steepled Hat, Leather Wrist, Bronze Vest and Yellow Scarf; activate his Beast Killer ability; put him in the back row.
 * If you want Zidane or Vivi to win, then just wait in the Business District shopping area to fight Zaghnol.
 <br/>

 * Avoid the Trick Sparrow outside the station by hugging the right side of the screen (the Mu only appears after battling the Trick Sparrow so don't worry about it).
 Doing this also leaves you with the most possible options for monsters to fight after Zaghnol if you want a specific number of points for Zidane.
 <br/>

 * If you want Freya to be the victor, then engage one of the Fangs in the Business District.
 Either the one standing on the left or the one chasing Vivi will do.
 * Simply have Zidane remain idle and get beat up by the Fang to fill up his Trance gauge.
 Use a Potion whenever needed and knock out the Fang once you're 1 or 2 hits away from reaching Trance.
 * Wait until the clock reads 4:30 or less, then go to the square to fight…